eldronzhou/SDPRX/README.md

 ## SDPRX
 SDPRX is a statistical method for cross-population prediction of complex traits.
-It integrates GWAS summary statistics and LD matrices from two populations to compuate polygenic risk scores.
+It integrates GWAS summary statistics and LD matrices from two populations (EUR and non-EUR) to compuate polygenic risk scores.

 ## Installation